 SIMI, Islamic radicals have entered CAB protest says Intelligence Bureau report

 New Delhi, Dec 20: For the Students Islamic Movement of India, the protests around the new citizenship law have come as a blessing in disguise.
-The Intelligence Bureau has said that several member of the SIMI have entered Delhi in a bid to fuel further violence and then recruit in the name of persecution.
+The Intelligence Bureau has said that several members of the SIMI have entered Delhi in a bid to fuel further violence and then recruit in the name of persecution.

-During the protests at the Jamia Millia and Seelampur the police had found that there were several hidden mobs, which came out and incited the violence.
+During the protests at the Jamia Millia and Seelampur, the police had found that there were several hidden mobs, which came out and incited the violence.
 IB sources tell OneIndia that members of the SIMI could have infiltrated into Delhi from UP and the other neighbouring states.

 The radical SIMI which made its mark by recruiting in the aftermath of the Babri Masjid demolition is trying to replicate the same modus operandi in the wake of these protests.